Druzai/Bot_Mc_discord/README.md

     * Some features may not work in versions lower than `1.7.2`!
 * Setting up optional rss feed.
 Bot will send new items from feed to Discord text channel via webhook

-**How bot converts mentions from Minecraft chat to Discord for cross-platform chat:**
+**How bot converts mentions from Minecraft chat to Discord for game chat:**

 | Minecraft               | Discord                  |
 |-------------------------|--------------------------|